apache/zeppelin-site/security.md

 * The reporter reports the vulnerability privately to [security@zeppelin.apache.org](mailto:security@zeppelin.apache.org).
 * The Zeppelin project security team works privately with the reporter to resolve the vulnerability.
-* The Zeppelin project creates a new release of the package the vulnerabilty affects to deliver its fix.
+* The Zeppelin project creates a new release of the package the vulnerability affects to deliver its fix.
 * The Zeppelin project publicly announces the vulnerability and describes how to apply the fix.

 Committers should read a [more detailed description of the process](https://www.apache.org/security/committers.html).
 Reporters of security vulnerabilities may also find it useful.